6 Misconceptions About Learning to Play Music

 If you’re an instructor or school owner, consider this impediment something to solve!

-Schedule lessons for adults while their kids are in lessons and poll your students to see what times work best for them – the more convenient you make your classes, the less this misconception can continue to hold weight.
+Schedule lessons for adults while their kids are in lessons and poll your students to see what times work best for them.
+The more convenient you make your classes, the less this misconception can continue to hold weight.

 If you’re a music school owner, you might encounter these misconceptions even more often than the rest of us, so help us spread the word!
 If you’re ready to bring new musicians into your community today, look no further.
 Book a free, no-commitment demo with WellnessLiving today to find out why our music school software is the perfect duet partner!